fmetivier/OpenPattern/docs/source/Tutorial.rst

    plt.show()

-It's easy isn't it?
 We then obtain the following figure saved by default at 1:1 scale in a pdf file.

 .. image:: ../../samplePatterns/Gilewska_myPattern_W36G_FullSize.svg

-The different options are passed in the arguments of the different class methods (``draw_bodice``) or when instantiating class (``Basic_Bodice`` in this example).
+Different options are passed in the arguments of the different class methods (``draw_bodice``) or when instantiating class (``Basic_Bodice`` in this example).

-The list of body bases currently available is given below We are going to see in detail each of the bases and their options.
+The list of bases currently available is given below We are going to see in detail each of the bases and their options.